 Many documents, particularly those used frequently for family history research, are only available on microfilm or microfiche.
 This saves wear and tear on the original documents, and also allows access to microfilmed documents held elsewhere.

-We are unable to produce original documents (including maps) from the strongrooms between 12.15pm and 1.30pm.
+We are unable to produce original documents (including maps) from the strongrooms between 12.15pm-1.30pm.
 Documents are also not produced after 4.15pm on weekdays and 4.00pm on Saturdays.

 Copies of documents

 We offer a wide range of copying facilities from basic photocopying to high definition scanning.
-Reproductions of, or extracts from, documents must not be published without permission of the County Archivist.
-You must also acknowledge the owner of the document and the Record Office.
+Reproductions of, or extracts from, documents or photos must not be published without permission of the County Archivist.
+You must also acknowledge the owner of the document/photo and the Record Office.